United Airlines Flight 175: Crash

-With approximately 600 people at or above Floor 77, it is estimated that around half of them were killed instantly at the moment of impact.
-Although not necessarily trapped by the damage done by Flight 175’s impact, the roughly 300 survivors of the crash were either unaware of or unable to escape using the single intact stairwell and subsequently died from smoke inhalation, fires, or the eventual collapse.
-The smoke and flames also caused at least three people to jump or fall to their deaths from the upper floors of the South Tower, inadvertently causing the death of another man at street level.
-Some people above the impact zone made their way upward toward the roof in hopes of a helicopter rescue.
-However, access doors to the roof were locked; in any case, thick smoke and intense heat prevented rescue helicopters from landing.

-Flight 175's crash into the South Tower was faster and lower down than that of the North Tower, compromising its structural integrity more.
-With 24 floors above the South Tower's impact zone compared to the North Tower's 10, there was far more structural weight pressing down on a damaged section of the building on fire.
-The South Tower collapsed at 09:58:59, after burning for 55 minutes, being the first of the two skyscrapers to collapse despite being the second to be hit, and only burning for around half the amount of time as the North Tower did before it fell.

 Aftermath

+Flight 175's crash into the South Tower was faster and lower down than that of the North Tower, impacting close to a corner rather than midway into the structure, compromising its structural integrity more.
+Thus, there was far more structural weight pressing down on an unbalanced, damaged section of the building on fire.
+The South Tower collapsed at 9:59 A.M. after burning for 56 minutes.
+Flight 175's impact did not directly cause the collapse of the south tower, but rather the fires caused by the aircraft's jet fuel were the reason for the collapse.
+The South Tower was the first of the two skyscrapers to collapse despite being the second to be hit.
+Nobody who was in the South Tower at the time of its collapse survived.

-The flight recorder for Flight 175, as with Flight 11's, was never found.
-Some debris from Flight 175 was recovered nearby, including landing gear found on top of a building on the corner of West Broadway and Park Place, an engine found at Church and Murray Street, and a section of the fuselage which landed on top of 5 World Trade Center.
+The flight recorders for Flight 175, as with Flight 11's, were never found.
+Some debris from Flight 175 was recovered nearby, including the landing gear found on top of a building on the corner of West Broadway and Park Place, an engine found at Church and Murray Street, and a section of the fuselage which landed on top of 5 World Trade Center.
 In April 2013, a piece of the inboard wing flap mechanism from a Boeing 767 was discovered wedged between two buildings at Park Place.

 During the recovery process, small fragments were identified from some passengers on Flight 175, including a 6 in piece of bone belonging to Peter Hanson, and small bone fragments of Lisa Frost.
 In 2008, the remains of Flight 175 passenger Alona Abraham were identified using DNA samples.
 Remains of many others aboard Flight 175 were never recovered.